open-policy-agent/opa/docs/content/management.md

 ### Limitations

-The discovery feature cannot be used to dynamically modify `services`, `labels` and `discovery`.
+The discovery feature cannot be used to dynamically modify `labels` and `discovery`.
 This means that these configuration settings should be included in the bootup configuration file provided to OPA.
+However, it can be used to modify `services` with the exception of the service used to download the discovery bundle.